Niort, Poitou-Charentes: tourism & sightseeing

 Visit Niort (Poitou-Charentes, France)

-Niort has an interesting historical centre, with houses and other buildings dating from the medieval and renaissance era and also several monuments of interest to discover, as well as a substantial amount of more recent development - it is an important centre for local business and finance in this region of France.
+Niort has an interesting historical centre, with houses dating from the medieval and renaissance eras and also several monuments of interest to discover, as well as a substantial amount of more recent development - it is an important centre for local business and finance in this region of France.

-In fact the building includes two adjacent donjons, similar in design but one a few metres taller than the other, both with round towers in each corner.
-The views from the donjon terraces across the town are a highlight of a visit, and there is also a Museum of Ethnology and Archaeology in the building.
+The building includes two adjacent donjons separated by a logis: the two donjons are similar in design but one is a few metres taller than the other, both have round towers in each corner.
+The views across Niort from the donjon terraces are a highlight of a visit, and there is also a Museum of Ethnology and Archaeology to visit in the building.

 On an island in the river just across from the donjon you can see Fort Foucault, the tower of which is the remains of a 12th century castle.

 The Pilori is an interesting renaissance style building dating from the 14th century that was once the town hall for Niort.
 The building takes its name from the pillory that previously stood here.
 The whole building, in particular around the doors and windows, features decorative stonework.
 The pilori is now used as an exhibition center for local artists.

 There are several churches in Niort of which the most important is the Church of Notre-Dame, built in the gothic style in the 14th-16th centuries.
 The tall spire of the church makes it the tallest building in the Deux-Sevres department.

 Also in Niort you will see the Church of Saint-André, a 19th century rebuilding of a medieval church that originally stood here and clearly identified by its two tall symmetrical spires; the small Church of Saint-Florent (roman style, 11th century) which has some unusual engravings inset in the church walls; and the Church of Saint-Etienne (19th century, built in neo-gothic style).